 MATHEMATICS-BUSINESS

-Jeffery Lutgen (Mathematics)
+Jeff Lutgen (Mathematics)

 Charles R. Laine (Business Administration)

 he interdisciplinary program involving mathematics and business administration provides a strong background of concepts and techniques in the field of "quantitative management."
 It prepares the student for a variety of positions in banking, insurance, manufacturing, transportation, and other industries.
 Such positions are frequently in staff areas involving the application of quantitative methods to decision-making situations-for example, sales forecasting, demographic analysis, personnel planning, financial control, and operational analysis.
-This program also prepares the student for pursuing post¬graduate work in the field of applied mathematics and operations research.
+This program also prepares the student for pursuing postgraduate work in the field of applied mathematics and operations research.

 GUIDELINES FOR A MAJOR IN MATHEMATICS-BUSINESS

 Students should begin the calculus sequence as early as possible in their college career and should consult with one of the faculty advisors listed above in selecting courses from the elective and recommended categories.

 I. Mathematics:

-Calculus and Analytic Geometry, MATH 141A or 139AB, 141B, and 241, 12-15 credits
+Calculus and Analytic Geometry, MATH 141A or 139AB, 141B, and 241, 12-15 credits Elementary Applied Linear Algebra and Differential Equations, MATH 242, 3 credits

 Abstract Thinking, MATH 280, 3 credits

 Probability and Statistics, MATH 315, 3 credits

 Numerical Analysis, MATH 350, 3 credits

 Mathematical Modeling, MATH 354, 3 credits

-Linear Algebra, MATH 380, 3 credits

 II.
 One of the Following:

-Programming I, COSC 120, 3 credits
+Computer Science I, COSC 120, 3 credits

-Programming II, COSC 220, 3 credits
+Computer Science II, COSC 220, 3 credits

 III.
 Business Administration and Economics:

 Principles of Economics: Macroeconomics, ECON 200, 3 credits

 Principles of Accounting I, II, BSAD 201, 202, 6 credits

 Business Finance I, BSAD 310, 3 credits

 Marketing Principles, BSAD 320, 3 credits

 Management and Organizational Behavior, BSAD 330, 3 credits

 Management Information Systems, BSAD 341, 3 credits

-Operations Manageme nt, BSAD 342, 3 credits
+Operations Management, BSAD 342, 3 credits

 IV.
 Capstone Requirement: